 Heal emotional wounds

-Journaling has been found to be a powerful tool for improving emotional health.
+Keeping a weight loss journal has been found to be a powerful tool for improving emotional health.
 Keeping emotions suppressed or failing to deal with difficult situations can lead to stress, which has negative effects on both physical and emotional health.
 But writing about stressful or negative situations in your life helps you structure and organize them, ultimately allowing you to move past them, says James Pennebaker, a professor of psychology from the University of Texas at Austin, who has studied the connection between expressive writing, trauma, and health.

 Improve your health